 BODY TALK

 Man #1 is a 22-year-old gay man.
 Man #2 is a 31-year-old heterosexual.
 Both gentlemen are circumcised.
-When asked if they wished they weren’t, they had completely different responses.
+But when asked if they wished they weren’t, they had completely different responses.

 “I have never thought too much about the possibility,” Man #1 said.
 “I feel like most guys are circumcised so I guess I just feel like I was ‘normal.'”

-Indeed, according to the Centers For Disease Control and Prevention, the majority of American males (55 percent) are circumcised, though that number has been declining over the past 30 years.
+Indeed, according to the Centers For Disease Control and Prevention, most American males (55 percent) are cut.
+However, that number has been declining over the past 30 years.

 “I wish I wasn’t,” Man #2 lamented.
 “Mostly because I’ve learned that uncircumcised men experience more pleasure.
 It took me until my mid-20s to learn about this, and I felt cheated out of a natural and beautiful part of my body by a decision that was never given to me.”